 Anti-Discrimination and Anti-Harassment Policy and Grievance Procedure

 The Smithfield School District is committed to maintaining and promoting an educational environment free from all forms of discrimination, including harassment, at school.
 The civil rights of all school community members are guaranteed by law and the protection of those rights is important to the District.
-Discrimination, including harassment, on the basis of race, color, religion, national origin, ethnicity, genetic information or testing, sex, sexual orientation, age or disability (hereinafter “membership in a legally protected class”) will not be tolerated.
+Discrimination, including harassment, on the basis of race, color, religion, national origin, ethnicity, genetic information or testing, sex, sexual orientation, gender identity or expression or gender nonconforming behavior, age or disability (hereinafter “membership in a legally protected class”) will not be tolerated.
 Retaliation against any student or any other individual who has complained of discrimination, including harassment, or individuals who have cooperated with an investigation of such complaint, is also unlawful and will not be tolerated.
 The District will promptly investigate, remedy any harm and seek to protect students and/or employees to prevent recurrence of such conduct.
 This policy applies to conduct directed toward students and other persons associated with the educational community by all other persons associated with the educational community including, but not limited to, students, District employees, the School Committee, school volunteers, parents and independent contractors.

 Discrimination: Treating persons differently or interfering with or preventing them from enjoying the advantages or privileges afforded to others because of their membership in a legally protected class.